Microsoft Edge runs slow? We got the best fixes for that

-According to various tests, Microsoft Edge is a very fast browser, even faster than Chrome.
-But, some users reported that for some reason, Microsoft Edge on their computers runs very slow.
+According to various tests, Microsoft Edge is a high-speed browser, even faster than Chrome.
+But, some users reported that for some reason, Microsoft Edge on their computers runs very slowly.

-So, we prepared some solutions to help when facing browser performance issues and be able to use Microsoft Edge at its full speed.
+So, we prepared some solutions to help when facing browser performance issues and using Microsoft Edge at its full speed.

 Here are some more scenarios where you can apply these solutions, as well: